splunk/public-o11y-docs/get-started/core2o11y/core-o11y-landing.rst

 A second difference is in alerting.

 A third difference between Observability Cloud and the Splunk platform is in how you must send data to them.
-Splunk Enterprise Cloud and Splunk Observability Cloud currently use different data collection agents:
+The Splunk platform and Splunk Observability Cloud currently use different data collection agents:

 - The Splunk platform uses the Universal Forwarder (UF) to capture logs and some metrics (stored as logs).